Like Flies on Sherbert: Critical reception

 With its deliberately below-par sound quality and performances, reviews of Like Flies on Sherbert differ as to whether the effect is positive or merely substandard.
 Allmusic's David Cleary noted that "sound quality is terrible, instrumental balances are careless and haphazard, and some selections even begin with recording start-up sound." and described the album as "universally slipshod and boorish...sloppy and lackluster."

-Another Allmusic critic, Stephen Thomas Erlewine, claimed the album was "a front-runner for the worst album ever made."
-However, more recently, Allmusic critic Steve Leggett revisited the album and gave it a three-and-a-half-star review, saying, "In retrospect, Flies isn't quite the car wreck it once appeared to be."
+Another AllMusic critic, Stephen Thomas Erlewine, claimed the album was "a front-runner for the worst album ever made."
+However, more recently, AllMusic critic Steve Leggett revisited the album and gave it a three-and-a-half-star review, saying, "In retrospect, Flies isn't quite the car wreck it once appeared to be."

 Rolling Stones Ken Tucker described the album as "a small masterpiece of crudity and split-second invention", adding that "Chilton achieves his most startling, moving effects at precisely those moments when he seems least in control."
-Critic Robert Christgau was also positive towards the album, giving it a "B" rating and stating that "this long-time advertisement for self-abuse doesn't prove craziness is universal.
+Critic Robert Christgau stated that "this long-time advertisement for self-abuse doesn't prove craziness is universal.
 Just makes you forget that things most certainly wouldn't be more fun if it was."

 It also received positive reviews in Sounds and was a featured release in Creem.